Tail fat

 The rendered tail fat does not solidify at room temperature and is used in cuisine.
-Crackling left after the rendering or frying of kurdyuk may be used as an appetizer.
+Cracklings left after the rendering or frying of kurdyuk may be used as an appetizer.
 When being rendered, kurdyuk emits a strong odour, described as "acidy-poisonous".
 However, it has a rich flavor when ready to eat.
 In particular it is used to cook kofta, pilav, and other traditional dishes.